dyazgi/harpUserScripts/README.md

 scatter plots

-scores as functions of valid time, also variables
+scores as functions of valid time, also variables (Carl)

 scores and variables as function of height(presure) (and time?)